template01/lasse_newsite01/static/content/cvCol01.md

 Lasse van den Bosch Christensen / 1988 / Danish / Danish (+Swedish,Norwegian), Dutch, English, basic German.

+#About:

+Lasse has a broad experience as designer, developer and strategist.
+He finds transitioning between roles as a thinker and as maker really exciting.
+He is convinced that  being capable of handling communications, conceptualization and implementation is essential in developing modern digital products.

 #Education:

 2013 - 2015: MA Communications and Design, Piet Zwart Institute, Rotterdam NL (Cum laude)